johnverbiest/Blog/_posts/2019-05-13-static-code-analysis-with-ndepend.md

 features and performance.

 # Static code metrics
-In this chapter i will focus on the four metrics I think are the most important ones for your code.
+In this chapter I will focus on the four metrics I think are the most important ones for your code.
 I might blog about some new metrics later, but in my humble opinion these are key for your code.

 ## Cyclomatic Complexity
 Quite a mouthful as a word.
 When this metric is measured, it will count every ```if```, ```else```, ```switch```, ```goto```, ```for```, ```while``` and every other known code-flow-changing keyword.
-This count results in the Cyclomatic Compexity.
+This count results in the Cyclomatic Complexity.

 To make it a little more easy to understand: Cyclomatic complexity measures the amount of code paths in a method.